 A recent randomized controlled trial (RCT) discovered that vitamin D supplementation reduced the frequency of migraines.

-Inflammation within the nervous system plays a significant role in migraines.
-Since vitamin D possesses anti-inflammatory properties, researchers have hypothesized that vitamin D supplementation would improve frequency and symptom severity of migraines.
+Neurogenic inflammation plays a significant role in the pathogenesis of migraines.
+Since vitamin D possesses anti-inflammatory properties, researchers have hypothesized that vitamin D supplementation would improve frequency and symptom severity of migraines via reduced inflammation.

 Last month, a different RCT investigated the effects of vitamin D supplementation on migraines.
 The study found that vitamin D supplementation reduced the frequency, but not severity or symptoms of migraines.
 However, the intervention group received both simvastatin (a statin used to lower cholesterol) and vitamin D, making it impossible to differentiate whether the benefits were attributed to vitamin D or simvastatin.